ripter/TTT_Trainer/Create and use a LoRA.md

                          --train
 ```

 That creates the file `adapters.npz`.
-We can then test it using the same lora script.
+(If you change the adapters filename, you can specifiy the new name with the `--adapter-file` argument.)

+To test the new LoRA, we can use the same `mlx_lm.lora` script, but instead of `--train` we pass in `--prompt`.

 ```
 python -m mlx_lm.lora \
                     --model models/Mistral-7B-v0.1/ \
-                    --adapter-file adapters.npz \
                     --max-tokens 35 \
                     --prompt "3TBot is playing TicTacToe with User.
                 3TBot is playing as O. User is playing as X.